alioualarbi/cicd-with-cloudbuild-flask-app/README.md

     --num-nodes 1 --zone us-central1-b
 ```

 ## Use Git, configure it with your name and email address.
-Git will use those to identify you as the author of the commits you will create in Cloud Shell.
+Git will use those to identify you as the author of the commits

 ```shell
 git config --global user.email "[YOUR_EMAIL_ADDRESS]"